 What about fleas?

 Spraying flea bombs in the home poisons your furniture, bedding, your carpet, and your pets who breathe and walk on these neurological toxins.
-All you need to know about flea prevention and treatment can be found in this article, again from Dr. Becker (DVM) on Mercola’s website.

 Once your pets are thriving on a species-appropriate food, fleas won’t be drawn to them as much.
 And you can stop using toxic flea shampoos, collars, and topical pesticides.
 Use the money to buy better food!